davisidarta/topometry/docs/_build/html/_sources/Non_euclidean_tutorial.md.txt

-# Example 3: embedding to non-euclidean spaces with MAP
+# Embedding to non-euclidean spaces with MAP

 MAP (Manifold Approximation and Projection) is a lighter version of [UMAP]() with fewer assumptions.
 It simply performs the graph layout by optimizing the cross-entropy between a similarity graph and an initialized lower-dimensional embedding.
 The graph construction is conveniently done by TopOMetry with a loose manifold hypothesis only, and a spectral initialization is used.